+In JVET-0071 [2], Block vector difference sign prediction (BVDSP) can be applied for IBC blocks when the block vector difference contains a non-zero component.
+Possible BVD sign combinations are sorted according to template matching cost, and the index corresponding to the true BVD sign is derived and coded with the context model.

-In JVET-AB0170 [2], a technique to predict signs and magnitudes of x- and y-components of block vector differences (BVDs) for IBC blocks.
-In particular, BVD signs and suffix bins of exponential Golomb code used to represent BVD magnitudes are predicted by estimating template matching cost of candidate blocks to take advantage of regular CABAC mode rather than its by-pass mode at the entropy coding stage.
+In JVET-AB0170 [3], a technique to predict signs and magnitudes of x- and y-components of block vector differences (BVDs) for IBC blocks.
+In particular, BVD signs and suffix bins of exponential Golomb code used to represent BVD magnitudes are predicted by estimating the template matching cost of candidate blocks to take advantage of regular CABAC mode rather than its by-pass mode at the entropy coding stage.